lvcca/ai-orchestrator/README.md

 ## Installation

-To install the AI-Agents framework, simply run the following command in your terminal:
+To install simply run the following command in your terminal:

 ```bash
 git checkout git@github.com:lvcca/ai-agents.git;